 Education & Experience

-Ed.M. in Learning and Teaching, Harvard Graduate School of Education
+Harvard Graduate School of Education, Ed.M.

 Independent Education Consultant at two Los Angeles firms